chloeskt/chloeskt/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/chloeskt/chloeskt/main/wave.gif" width="30px">

-My name is Chloé, I am 🇫🇷 and 🇲🇦.
+My name is Chloé.
 I am currently an engineering student passionate about the world of Artificial Intelligence 🤖.

 I love maths and coding !
 Always eager to learn more ✌️